If you want homeowners to trust you with their next home improvement project, then you need to show them you can be trusted.

 And the best part is—good doesn’t have to mean expensive, time-consuming, OR complicated!

-In fact, by the end of this blog post, you’ll be able to gather kick-ass video testimonials to help grow your home improvement business using only your iPhone.
+In fact, by the end of this blog post, you’ll be able to gather video testimonials to help grow your home improvement business using only your iPhone.

 - How to prepare your customers so they can deliver convincing testimonials